simondilhas/practice_circle/docs/howto/practice/standing_meditation/1_foundation.md

 - Use light **visualizations** to help attention settle:
   - Imagine roots growing gently from the soles into the ground.
   - Feel a thread lifting from the crown, lengthening the spine.
   - Picture breath moving like mist in and out of the lower abdomen.
+  - Trace/scan your body from top to bottom and let the attention circle horizontally.
+The combination of the horizontal circle and the slow vertical downward movement build a spiral.
 - These images are only **tools for sensing alignment**, not beliefs or energy rituals.
 - Drop them as soon as you can maintain posture and relaxation without them.